dmlc/dgl/benchmarks/scripts/README.md

 }
 ```

-## Details
-The launch script will do the following things:
-- install aws cloudwatch agent to record the running output
-- mount the dataset EFS from /mnt/efs/fs1
-- pass the specified environment variable(GIT_URL, GIT_BRANCH) on the current machine to the remote machine

 ### Environment variable
 - `MOUNT_PATH` specify the directory in the host to be mapped into docker, if exists will map the `MOUNT_PATH`(in host) to `/tmp/dataset`(in docker)